Reference: Postulate Mechanics

 THETAN

 In Scientology, thetan is viewed as the individual essence of a person that is detachable from the body, and is immortal.
-Postulate Mechanics views “thetan” as a postulated entity that postulates.
+Postulate Mechanics views “thetan” as a postulated entity.

 Thickness is a degree of substantiality.
 It is visible as density, firmness, viscosity, etc. It is an inherent characteristic of substance.
 Matter has extremely high thickness called mass.
 In a galaxy, the central black hole is extremely dense.
 As the distance from the black hole increases, the average thickness of the galactic bodies decreases and their motion increases.
 The galactic bodies appear to rotate around the black hole.
 Mass thinning out leads to increasing intrinsic motion.
 If average mass does not change, the intrinsic motion shall not change either.
 Intrinsic motion is restored by inertia upon being disturbed by an external force.
 The thickness of radiation is so small that it cannot be measured as mass.
 So, it is measured in terms of “frequency.”
 The thickness decreases from matter to radiation on a gradient.